ofdun/videoConcatenator/README.md

 ## Notes <a name = "notes"></a>

+I already provided intro, outro and videos just for an example.

 Project was written on ffmpeg and python without using any external  libraries by me - [@ofdun](https://github.com/ofdun)